Dodge Omni: Background

+— with 850 dealers selling four Simca models and 400 dealers selling four Rootes models.
+Results were dismal, and in late 1969, Chrysler announced it would market its Rootes and Simca products directly via its Chrysler-Plymouth Division.

+Chrysler introduced its newly developed Hillman Avenger to the U.S. and Canadian market for model years 1971-1973 as the rebadged Plymouth Cricket, directly via its Plymouth dealerships — as a 4-door saloon/sedan (and a 5-door station wagon for MY 1972).
+The Cricket, and the Mitsubishi-built Colt, marketed concurrently by Dodge dealerships, were both seen in the industry as stop-gap measures until Chrysler could design a small car to be domestically manufactured.
+The Cricket in particular failed to resonate in the market.

+At the same time Chrysler marketed these captive imports, Chrysler executives denounced the concept of subcompact cars, Chrysler's Chairman, Lynn A. Townsend saying "the subcompacts are just too small, the American people won't climb into them.
+They have to give up too much in creature comfort.

-In 1974, Chrysler president Lynn Townsend sent an American management team to Chrysler Europe to find a suitable small-car design to market in the United States, ultimately rejecting a front-wheel drive compact (codenamed C6) as unsuitable to produce for the United States (the design was produced in Europe as the Chrysler Alpine).
+In 1974, Townsend sent an American management team to Chrysler Europe to find a suitable small-car design for the U.S. market, ultimately rejecting a front-wheel drive compact (codenamed C6) as unsuitable for the U.S. production, the design subsequently manufactured in Europe as the Chrysler Alpine.
 At the end of 1974, Chrysler Europe approved the final clay model design of a shorter wheelbase version (codenamed C2) as a subcompact in the 1.3 L engine range.
 The C2 project provided multinational Chrysler Europe with a single model line to replace the outdated Simca 1100 and the Hillman Avenger.